Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Diversity-based Selection

 \section{Diversity-based Selection}

 In this section, we introduce methods that emphasize the diversity of instruction datasets.
 When it comes to diversity, existing researches either measure the individual diversity of each sample (e.g., lexical and semantic richness) or the overall diversity of the entire dataset (e.g., the volume of the enclosed embedding space).
-Instruction datapoints whose tasks and domains are of minority classes in a long-tailed distribution are preferred during subset selection.
-Such sampling philosophy strikes to maintain or approximate the spread of the original embedding clusters but with much less sparsity.
+Datapoints whose tasks and domains are of minority classes in a long-tailed distribution are preferred during subset selection.
+Such sampling philosophy strikes to maintain or approximate the spread of the original embedding clusters but with much less sparsity. {In the case of diversity, the evaluation function $q(x_i)$ can be represented in the unified formulation as:

+where $q_L$ measures the lexical diversity of $x_i$ and $q_S$ assesses the semantic diversity.
+The $f_{d}$ denotes the aggregation function in diversity measurement.
+Typically, $q_L$ often investigates the diversity of n-grams, tokens, words, and sequences.
+Complementarily, $q_S$ emphasizes semantic diversity that the variety of representations of the selected datapoints should be maximized in the embedding space.
+Both the two aspects of diversity can be sequentially or jointly considered to remove any duplicates in the instruction datasets. }